Interlibrary Loan is a service offered to SC students

 if it is a book, DVD, or CD .
 If you are in the

-Wichita, KS, area, you can return library items to any of
+Wichita, KS, area, you can return library items to the PS campus.
+Contact the

 library if you have questions.

 No, photocopies are yours to keep.
 You need to return

 any physical library items such as books, DVDs, and CDs.